Quasi-isometry invariance of relative filling functions: Introduction

 \subsection{Acknowledgements}

+The authors thank Ashot Minasyan for comments on an earlier version of the manuscript, and for pointing out a necessary correction in the proof of \Cref{thmx:last}.
+The authors also thank Anthony Genevois for comments and pointing us to his work with Tessera, see \Cref{ex:wreath}.
 The first author would like to thank his PhD supervisor Professor Ian Leary.
+The second author thanks Noel Brady for discussions on the topics of the article.
 The first author was supported by the Engineering and Physical Sciences Research Council grant number 2127970.
 The second author acknowledges funding by the Natural Sciences and Engineering Research Council of Canada, NSERC.
 The third author was supported by grant PAPIIT-IA101221.
 All three authors would like to thank the organisers of the online seminar Algebra at Bicocca, without which this collaboration would not have happened.
+We thank the anonymous referee for a number of helpful comments.